saulamsal/apple-music-sheet-ui/README.md

 The project showcases several key features of modern React Native development:

-- Shared element transitions
+- Shared element transitions between mini and full player
-- Gesture-based interactions
+- Gesture-based interactions with multi-axis support
 - Context-based animation state management
 - Worklet-based animations for optimal performance

+### Known Issues

+- Horizontal drag gesture conflicts with content scrolling when the modal is partially scrolled, causing flickering.
+This needs to be addressed by properly managing gesture priorities and scroll state.

 ## Project Structure